TarekSalah97/nawy-apartments/README.md

 #### You'll know the frontend is ready when you see:

-- "Ready in Xs" message in the Docker logs
+- "frontend  |  ✓ Ready in Xs" message in the Docker logs
 - The frontend URL becomes accessible in your browser
 - The frontend depends on the backend API, so it may take a few moments after the backend is running.